oscillo-finance/Docs/docs/source/quickstart/expert.rst

 :raw-html:`<br />`

-4. You receive the signature request from 'osc.finance' at the wallet app.
-After confirming it, your order will be seen on the open order list.
+4. You will receive a signature request from 'osc.finance' in the wallet app.
+After confirming it, you will be able to see your order on the open order list.